 Aboriginally, the Gros Ventre were divided into 12 bands, each of which was led by a chief who usually made decisions in consultation with other male members of the band.
 Chiefs were awarded their status because of their prowess in war.
 In winter, the bands usually camped separately but came together in the spring and fall for large buffalo hunts and various ceremonies.
 They subsided primarily on buffalo but also hunted deer, elk, and antelope, and the women collected berries, fruits, and roots.

 All young girls were given in marriage before puberty to older men, but the marriage was usually delayed until the girls were about 20 years old.
-Polygyny was common, as was divorce, which was usually initiated by the husband.
+Polygamy was common, as was divorce, which the husband usually initiated.
 Most women married three or four times during their lifetime.
-Children belonged to the band of his or her father.
+Children belonged to the band of their father.

-At adolescence, boys entered one of the age-graded societies and also became a member of either the Star Society or the Wolf Society, each of which had peacekeeping and social functions.
-At death, the individual had a scaffold burial, in a tree or in a cave, with some personal possessions.
+At adolescence, boys entered one of the age-graded societies.
+Also, they became members of either the Star Society or the Wolf Society, each with peacekeeping and social functions.
+At death, the individual had a scaffold burial in a tree or cave with some personal possessions.
 The Flat Pipe and Feathered Pipe Rites were important Ceremonies, with personal supernatural powers and visions also significant.

 The earliest known contact of Gros Ventre with white men was in about 1754, between the north and south forks of the Saskatchewan River.
-At that time, they were exposed to smallpox, which severely reduced their numbers.
-Around 1793, in response to attacks by well-armed Cree and Assiniboine, large groups of Gros Ventre burned two Hudson’s Bay Company trading posts that were providing guns to the Cree and Assiniboine tribes in what is now Saskatchewan (Canada).
+At that time, they were exposed to smallpox, severely reducing their numbers.
+Around 1793, in response to attacks by well-armed Cree and Assiniboine, large groups of Gros Ventre burned two Hudson’s Bay Company trading posts providing guns to the Cree and Assiniboine tribes in what is now Saskatchewan (Canada).

 Lewis and Clark reported the Gros Ventre were living in two groups when they came through.
-They called the northern group, who were living on the Upper Saskatchewan River in Canada, the Fall Indians, and said they numbered about 2,500 people living in 260 tipis who traded with the North West Company.
-They called the southern group, the Staetan tribe, and described them as roaming between the Missouri and Bow River, a population of about 400 people living in 40 tipis, and having close contact with bands of Northern Arapaho.
+They called the northern group, who were living on the Upper Saskatchewan River in Canada, the Fall Indians.
+They said they numbered about 2,500 people living in 260 tipis who traded with the North West Company.
+They called the southern group the Staetan tribe and described them as roaming between the Missouri and Bow Rivers, a population of about 400 people living in 40 tipis, and having close contact with bands of Northern Arapaho.

 In 1868, the United States government established a trading post called Fort Browning near the mouth of Peoples Creek on the Milk River.
 This trading post was built for the Gros Ventre and Assiniboine, but because it was on a favorite hunting ground of the Sioux, it was abandoned in 1871.
 The government then built Fort Belknap, which served as a trading post and an issue building, where the tribe received their rations and annuity goods.
 It was located about one mile southwest of the present town of Harlem, Montana.